Italian holdouts in Argentina debt dispute make play for cash

-NEW YORK (Reuters) - Italian retirees holding defaulted Argentine debt from 2002 and who spurned Buenos Aires’ restructuring offers are seeking to force Bank of New York Mellon to pay out their court judgments from frozen money due holders who accepted the government’s terms.
+NEW YORK, Aug 8 (Reuters) - Italian retirees holding defaulted Argentine debt from 2002 and who spurned Buenos Aires’ restructuring offers are seeking to force Bank of New York Mellon to pay out their court judgments from frozen money due holders who accepted the government’s terms.

 In a further twist in the long-running sovereign debt dispute that has pushed Argentina once again into default, these so-called “other” holdouts said in a court filing late Thursday that the $539 million deposit that Argentina made to its indentured trustee, BNY Mellon, should go toward satisfying their U.S. court-awarded claims.